aisleron/aisleron.docs/docs/documentation/initial-run.md

 ## Import an Existing Database
 Bring in a shopping list from an earlier backup by importing it from the [Settings](/docs/documentation/settings#backuprestore) page.

+{: .note }
+Once an initialization option has been selected, the *Welcome* page will not be displayed again.